Ashishlovesagra/Tiger-reserve-image-uploads/Readme.md

 3. Error Handling:

     - If an error occurs during upload (e.g., no file provided), the user is notified with an error message.

+## License

+This project is licensed under the Ashish Kumar Singh.